input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 * `--payment-signing-key-file`: Your payment signing key file for transaction signing

-* `--reserve-transaction-input`: UTXO where the `V` function script is attached as a reference
+* `--reserve-transaction-input`: UTXO where the `VFunction` script is attached as a reference

 * `--total-accrued-till-now`: amount of tokens to release